qc-lab/QHyper/docs/source/user_guide/solver_configuration.rst

 ---------------------

 Since guessing correct penalties is often difficult, there is also option to define ``hyper_optimizer`` to search for appropriate settings.
-In the example below, ``grid`` search hyperoptimizer is applied to find  proper penalties  of the  knapsack optimized function.
+In the example below, :py:class:`grid<.GridSearch>`) search hyperoptimizer is applied to find  proper penalties  of the  knapsack optimized function.
 The penalties are searched within specified  ``bounds`` with ``steps`` defined in the configuration.

 .. code-block:: yaml